-Have Employees Working from Home?
-Here Are 5 Data Policies to Implement
+Working from Home: 5 Data Policies to Implement

-You may have heard about the great pandemic of 2020.
-It drove many businesses to implement procedures to allow employees to work from home.
-While this solved a major crisis and kept companies operating, it also created an entirely new problem regarding cybersecurity.
+Many businesses have implemented procedures to allow employees to work from home over the past few years.
+While this has been beneficial in keeping companies operating, it has also created an entirely new problem regarding cybersecurity.

 Not every company was as rigorous as it should have been regarding securing their employees’ remote workstations.
 The international police agency Interpol noticed a dramatic upswing in cyberattacks against companies using work-from-home employees last year.
 So what can you do to protect your company?